baconjs/bacon.js/README.md

 appears in the other stream.
 If other stream ends without value, it is ignored

+`stream.delay(delay)` delays the stream by given amount of milliseconds

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value